shaileshmamgain5/TwoStageRate/README.md

                   Toast.makeText(MainActivity.this, feedback, Toast.LENGTH_SHORT).show();`

- However if you want to costumize all three diologs as per your app specific text, you can do it like this
+ **( optional)**However if you want to costumize all three diologs as per your app specific text, you can do it like this:

- ` TwoStageRate twoStageRate = TwoStageRate.with(this);
+ 'TwoStageRate twoStageRate = TwoStageRate.with(this);

           twoStageRate.setInstallDays(5).setEventsTimes(5).setLaunchTimes(5);